 Tyyppiarvon Data Science -päivä -haastattelusarja julkaistaan poikkeuksellisesti englanniksi, sillä itse tapahtuma on englanninkielinen.

 ”Data Science Day Interviews” -series introduces the main partners of Data Science Day.
-Now we introduce Jaakko Särelä, PhD, who is AI designer and Principal consultant at Reaktor.
+The next one in line is Data Scientist Timo Voipio from Solita.

-Tell briefly about yourself and how you ended up working for Reaktor.
+Tell briefly about yourself and how you ended up working for Solita.

-Why do you work in Reaktor and what is the role of Statistics / Data Science in your company?
+Why do you work in Solita and what is the role of Data Science in your company?

-Which tasks does your role include?
+Which tasks belong to your job description?
 Which statistical methods and programs do you use in your job?

 Name three skills that you consider most important in your job.

 - Problem solving skills, naturally.
 This also includes formulating the problem and asking (yourself and the client) whether you are even solving the right problem or not.
 2) Communications skills.
 No matter where you work as a data scientist, you need to be able to communicate with others to first understand the problem and its context, then communicate your methods, assumptions, results, possible error and bias sources, etc. Being able to construct effective, informative, and concise visualizations of data and results is a particularly important and difficult part.
 3) Mathematical and algorithmic skills.
 There is no need to know the ins and outs of every algorithm by heart, but a solid foundation in, e.g., statistics and linear algebra is at the core of understanding different algorithms (and not just treating them as black boxes) and their limitations.